pism/pism/doc/sphinx/installation/quick-tests.rst

 Next steps
 ==========

+..
+FIXME: documentation is not in LaTeX any more

 Start with the section :ref:`sec-start`.
 Completely up-to-date documentation can be built from LaTeX source in the ``doc/`` sub-directory, as described in the next section.